rdyar/tdfc/_desserts/date-walnut-bars.md

 2 8oz packages pitted, chopped dates

 Pour mixture over baked crust.
 Bake at 350 for 20-30 minutes or until firm around the edges.
 Cool in pan on wire rack.
 Cut when cool.

+NOTE: a 9x13 pay is too small, bars will come out very thick.
+Two 9x9 pans will be a little too big, two 8x8 will be a little too small, but could work.